top of page

 Why Solving Customer Problems Is More Important Than How Many Clients You Have

-The lack of rules and structure around what is considered expertise is what's wrong with the use of the word expertise in Trinidad and Tobago.
-Some say expertise when they mean the client count of the number of years they've been doing X. Others assert working like a horse as justification for what's being paid.
-For most people, it simply means knowledge.
-It's become this arbitrarily used word.
+Some say expertise when they mean the client count, or the number of years they've been doing X. Others assert working like a horse when its really their justification for what's being paid.
+And for most people, it simply means knowledge.

 HELPING THE PROSPECT IDENTIFY THE PROBLEM THEY HAVE